alfredmed1387/HackerNewsAPICodingTest/README.md

 A coding challenge project built in **C#**, designed to interact with the Hacker News API and demonstrate clean coding, effective API usage, and modern .NET practices.

+This project exposes a RESTful API endpoint designed to provide clients with a customizable list of the top stories from Hacker News.
+The endpoint fetches, filters, and returns high-quality stories sorted by score, making it easy for users or client applications to access trending news content programmatically.
+The API returns key story details such as title, author, score, time, and number of comments, supporting efficient integration and display of Hacker News content in other applications or dashboards.

 ---